Unpack finance and operations matters to make better business decisions for your organisation.

 Objectives

-The course aims to enhance and reinforce the current knowledge of those charged with preparing the financial reports and to ensure that they are in compliance with the latest financial reporting standards.
+The course aims to enhance and reinforce the knowledge of those charged with preparing financial reports and to ensure that they comply with the latest financial reporting standards.
 Common errors observed in financial reports will also be shared.

-A deeper and reinforced understanding of complying with the required accounting rules as well as a reminder of the lessons learnt from some of the errors commonly made by preparers.
+A deeper and reinforced understanding of complying with the required accounting rules as well as a reminder of the lessons learnt from some of the common errors made by preparers.

 Agenda/topics covered?